Minoqi/minoqi-website/src/content/spec/about.md

 ---

-# Skills

-## Programming Languages
+## Preferred Languages
-### GDScript
+- GDScript
     - My most used language currently
     - Gets the job done
     - Wish it had interfaces

-### C#
+- C#
     - One of my favorite languages
     - Have only ever used it inside Unity

+## Other Known Languages
-### C++
+- C++
     - The first language I ever learned
     - Used it a lot in college but have gotten rusty after not using it for so long :<

 ## Engines
-### Unity
+- Unity
     - The engine I used all throughout college and then some
     - Still pretty comfortable in it and plan to do personal projects in it again when Unity 6 comes out

-### Godot
+- Godot
     - The third engine I ever learned
     - Picked it up fast since I needed it for my work
     - Currently my most used engine due to popular demand from my clients

-### Unreal Engine
+- Unreal Engine
     - Little experience in it besides a college project
     - Plan to work on learning it more for 2025

+## Education
+- Konkuk University (걱국 대학)
+    - Studied abroad in a korean language exchange program for 6 months

+- Champlain College (Bachelors of Science in Game Programming)